grannycart/by-sound-alone_source/full-draft-manuscript/two_preface.md

 This first 500 words isn't the preface.
 It's the preface to the Preface to The Pre-release Draft.

-This book is going to need that preface.
+But This book is going to need a preface.

 The problem is it does not comfortably fit into one of the categories most books are jammed into.
 It is about submarines, but it is not about _war_ submarines.
 It is not _The Hunt For Red October_.
 If what you want from your submarine story is a "taut political thriller," you'll have to find it elsewhere.
 (Though you should still read this book!)